Freelance Social Media Managers

 Use the platform to analyze multiple niches and compare them on content volume, competition density, and engagement rates.
 Look for niches where demand is high (lots of brands posting) but quality is low (most content is generic).
 These verticals offer the best opportunity for a specialist freelancer to differentiate.

-Starting with one niche lets you build deep expertise and a focused portfolio faster, which makes client acquisition easier.
+Starting with one niche lets you build deep expertise and a focused portfolio faster, which makes outreach and sales conversations easier.
 Once you have established authority in one vertical, expanding to a second adjacent niche is straightforward because many content patterns transfer across related industries.
 The platform makes it efficient to analyze new verticals, so adding a niche later does not require starting from scratch.